thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 The main missing one is L-Band for 143E.
 If you have it, please let me know.

 Download the .ini file into the same directory as your SDRReceiver unzipped into.
-Now, from Windows Explorer, hold down the left shift key and right mouse click to pull up the menu.
+Now, from Windows Explorer, hold down the right shift key on your keyboard and right mouse click on an empty part of the page to pull up the menu.
 From that pop up menu select either Open Command Prompt, or Open PowerShell Window Here. (depending on your version of Windows).

 That will open a back or blue box window, now start typing the command `SDR` and hit the tab key, this will auto complete the command to the .exe and then you just add `-s` and then name of your ini file.

-The full command is thus `.\SDRReceiver.exe -s 54w.ini`
+The full command is something like `.\SDRReceiver.exe -s 54w.ini` (Of course use your named .ini file).
 If you computer throws an error that it cant find the ini, then Windows might have saved it with a hidden .txt extension, so type this: `.\SDRReceiver.exe -s 54w.ini.txt` (Of course use the name of your .ini file)
 It should work.
-If not, then you did not put the .ini file in the same directory as the SDRReceiver software.
+If not, then you most likely did not put the .ini file in the same directory as the SDRReceiver software.

 You should now see a small spectrum window appear, click on the 'Start SDR' button and slowly the waveform will show up.
+If your SDR dongle requires bias-T to power an LNA, you can (if you are using an RTLSDRv3 silver dongle - hint, you should be) click the Bias-T button to turn it on.
 You should see something similar to what you are used to.
 Thin spikes from the 600/1200 channels on the left and fat spikes from the 10500 channels on the right.
 ## Starting Jaero

 Once you have that running, the next thing is to setup Jaero to connect to the VFOs.